sirmatt/learn_katakana/README.md

 #Learn Katakana

-*Katakana is a Japanese syllabary , one basic component of the Japanese writing system.*
+*Katakana is a Japanese syllabary, one basic component of the Japanese writing system.*

 ![Imgur](http://i.imgur.com/hwvxKpu.png)